PersonalEmailAssistant/Gmail_Add-on/README.md

 <h3>Snooze Emails</h3>

-The <b>'Snooze Email'</b> function enables user to snooze an email for a designated time or for a specific date.
-The 'Snooze' feature helps you to stay on top of your inbox, by sending a reminder to follow up an email that at the time, you weren't able to respond to.
+The <b>'Snooze Email'</b> function enables users to snooze an email for a designated time or for a specific date.
+The 'Snooze' feature helps you to stay on top of your inbox, by sending a reminder to follow up an email that at the time, you aren't able to respond to.
 Robbie also adds a folder in the Gmail sidebar, which automatically stores Snoozed emails.

   To snooze an email, you'll need to: